Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

 From \eqref{eq:upq1} and \eqref{eq:upq2}, there exists $T>0$ such that for any $t\ge T$,

 Finally, $\norm{u,u_t}_{\mathcal H}<\varepsilon$ for any $t\ge T$.
 We proved equation (\ref{eq:thm}), i.e. the strong convergence of the linearized error system.

-Note that this proves the result for any kernel functions defined by \eqref{gains:ff} and \eqref{gains:gg}, provided all Fourier coefficients $g_{pq}^2$ are strictly positive.
-Note also that for $N>0$ arbitrary large, from lemma \ref{lem1}, the truncated solution $u_N$ tends to $0$ exponentially in time.
+Note that this proves the result for any kernel functions $\varphi_h$ and $\varphi_v$ provided they are smooth, and their Fourier coefficients be real and strictly positive.
+Note also that for $N>0$ arbitrary large, from Lemma \ref{lem1}, the truncated solution $u_N$ tends to $0$ exponentially in time.
 Thus exponential convergence is expected in numerical experiments.